A stay at Burleigh Court

 On the upside, the service was excellent, the restaurant and garden outside very romantically-lit at night and we finished off by taking our cheeseboard desert up to our room.

 We ended our stay at Burleigh Court with another lovely walk around the gardens – where we bumped into Emanuelle, who was planning her next round of planting – and purchased several jars of the delicious honey before heading home.

 Hotel information and how to book Burleigh Court

 Contact Burleigh Court for group foraging dates.
 Individual tours also available on request.
 Foraging is available year-round.
 Depending on when guests visit and enjoy a foraging tour, they may find wild strawberries, lime trees leaves, nettles, rosehips and sweet chestnuts.

-If you love exploring the Cotswolds, then here are some other excellent places to stay in the Cotswolds: Luxury in the Cotswolds at Lygon Arms, Broadway; Whatley Manor hotel and spa, a true Cotswolds gem; Relaxing in grand style at The Hare and Hounds near Tetbury; A classic English estate at Bowood hotel, spa and golf; The Greenway hotel and spa, Cheltenham – luxury with the fizz factor; A picture-perfect stay at The Manor House, Castle Combe; Cosy Cotswolds charm at the award-winning Painswick hotel; Snug Cotswolds luxury at Dormy House, Broadway; Calcot Manor, family-friendly luxury in the Cotswolds; Barnsley House, a wonderfully cosy Cotswolds retreat; A traditional Cotswolds pub stay at the Kings Head, Bledington
+If you love exploring the Cotswolds, then here are some other excellent hotels in the Cotswolds: Luxury in the Cotswolds at Lygon Arms, Broadway; Whatley Manor hotel and spa, a true Cotswolds gem; Relaxing in grand style at The Hare and Hounds near Tetbury; A classic English estate at Bowood hotel, spa and golf; The Greenway hotel and spa, Cheltenham – luxury with the fizz factor; A picture-perfect stay at The Manor House, Castle Combe; Cosy Cotswolds charm at the award-winning Painswick hotel; Snug Cotswolds luxury at Dormy House, Broadway; Calcot Manor, family-friendly luxury in the Cotswolds; Barnsley House, a wonderfully cosy Cotswolds retreat; A traditional Cotswolds pub stay at the Kings Head, Bledington